Kelvin Smith Library

 Cengage is offering:

 Once logged in to HathiTrust, you will now be able to access the entire public domain corpus plus temporarily have limited access to in-copyright and copyright-undetermined volumes that are held at CWRU Libraries.
 Almost 50% of the campus's print holdings are now available for online reading through this temporary arrangement.
-Access is temporary until the campus libraries reopen.
+Access is temporary until the campus libraries fully reopen.

-All the JSTOR Archive and Primary Source collections, that the university did not have access, have been turned on through June 30, 2020.
+All the JSTOR Archive and Primary Source collections, that the university did not have access, have been turned on through June 30, 2021.

 To help you navigate the challenge of transitioning to teaching online, SAGE has opened up access to resources to help you set up and manage an online course quickly and successfully, at no charge to you or your students.
 Resources include textbooks, courseware, journal content related to coronavirus, and tips from instructors.